dhilt/vscroll/README.md

 }),
 ```

-This option also makes the Adapter API available via `datasource.adapter` property.
+This option also makes the [Adapter API](#adapter-api) available via `datasource.adapter` property.
 It provides massive functionality to assess and manipulate data at runtime the VScroll engine deals with.

 ### Run

-A callback that is being called every time the Workflow decides that the UI needs to be changed.
+A callback that is called every time the Workflow decides that the UI needs to be changed.
 Its argument is a list of items to be present in the UI.
 This is a consumer responsibility to detect changes and display them in the UI.

 ```js
 run: items => {